fliptrail/quantum-state-NMR/README.md

 The weighted average of predictions from these subnetworks were considered as final predictions.
 Weights of the weighted average model were learnt from our dataset while training.

+## Code

+The code is available as `quantum-NMR-code.ipynb` file in this directory.
+It downloads the dataset directly from the source controlled by the authors mentioned [here](https://ml4sci.org/gsoc/2021/proposal_NMR.html).

 ## Results

 ### Individual Subnetwork Predictions: